saramaenza/City-Explorer/README.md

 ## Why this project matters

-This project demonstrates the ability to integrate multiple data sources, design robust user flows, and transform complex information into a clear and usable interface.
+This project demonstrates the ability to integrate multiple data sources, including REST APIs and SPARQL queries, design robust user flows, and transform complex information into a clear and usable interface.